 - Working in a field that increases exposure to rodents, such as construction, utility work, pest control and farming

 Hantavirus pulmonary syndrome can quickly become life-threatening.
 Severe disease can result in failure of the heart to deliver oxygen to the body.
 Each strain of the virus differs in severity.
 The death rate due to the strain carried by deer mice ranges from 30% to 50%.

 Keeping rodents out of your home and workplace can help reduce your risk of hantavirus infection.
 Try these tips:

 - Block access.
 Mice can squeeze through holes as small as 1/4 inch (6 millimeters) wide.
-Seal holes with wire screening, metal flashing or cement.
+Seal holes with wire screening, steel wool, metal flashing or cement.

 - Reduce nesting material.
-Clear brush, grass and junk away from the building's foundation.
+Clear brush, grass and junk away from a building's foundation.

 - Set traps.
 Spring-loaded traps should be set along baseboards.
 Exercise caution while using poison-bait traps, as the poison also can harm people and pets.

 - Move rodent-friendly yard items.
 Move woodpiles or compost bins away from the house.